What? A trip to Taj Mahal, Agra.

 How?
-The plan of Taj Mahal trip was an impromptu one that was conceived when I was lying down on the ground of Lodhi Garden Friday evening and looking at the sky hoping to count a few dozens stars.
-[I don’t have the photos of that particular day but I had done the same thing, counting stars, in Lodhi Garden before as well.
-Here are the images from that June day: One, Two, Three.]
-I had gone there along with Satish and he started giving a small lecture about where can trains take me in India.
-He also tried to convince me against driving to places like Mathura or Agra (as opposed to train journeys) arguing that I was still not “acclimatized” (Ah, this words made me feel I was going to Gosaikunda, not Mathura) with Indian roads and traffic systems.
+I was lying on my back on the ground of Lodhi Garden Friday evening hoping to count a few dozens stars.
+Then this idea of going to Taj Mahal struck me.
+(Pics from last month at LG: One, Two, Three.)
+I had gone there with Satish.
+He started lecture about where can trains can take me in India.
+He also tried to convince me against driving to places like Mathura or Agra (as opposed to train journeys) arguing that I was still not “acclimatized” with Indian roads and traffic system.
 It was already 8 PM and was decided on that auspicious hour that we leave for Agra in less than 10 hours.
 I woke up even before the alarm clock that was set for 5 am performed its duty.
 I think that was the earliest in years.
 My usual wake up time is around 9 am while 7 am or 8 am are generally early hours for me to get out of bed.
 I woke up, took shower, put new clothes and was ready for the day.
 Then I called Satish only to hear from his mother that he has gone back to sleeping after he was woken up at 4 am.
 I was determined to make the trip happen.
 So I moved out of home, towards the nearby Nizamuddin railway station to catch a train to Tajmahal, Agra.
 The Taj Express was scheduled to leave the station at 7:15 am.
-Continue reading “A Trip to Taj Mahal (Part I- Indian Railways)”